Pilsword History, Family Crest & Coats of Arms

 Early Notables of the Pilsword family (pre 1700)

-Another 20 words (1 lines of text) are included under the topic Early Pilsword Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Pilsword Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Pilsword family to Ireland

 Some of the Pilsword family moved to Ireland, but this topic is not covered in this excerpt.